MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. From the VM, select **Edge** to open the browser.
 1. Enter **www.bing.com** in the browser address bar and confirm you are able to connect to the search engine.
-1. Close the browser on your VM, but keep the VM open, as you will use it in the subsequent steps.
+1. Close the browser on your VM, and minimize the VM (select the **_** on the top center of the page, next to the IP address), as you will use it in the subsequent steps.
 1. Return to the Azure Portal, open the SC900-WinVM – Microsoft Azure Tab on your browser.
 1. From the left navigation panel, under Settings, select **Networking**.
 1. Select the **Outbound port rules** tab.
 You will see the default outbound rules.
 Note the default rule "AllowInternetOutBound".
 This rule allows all outbound internet traffic.
 You cannot remove the default rule, but you can override it by creating a rule with higher priority.
 From the right side of the page, select **Add outbound port rule**.